Skip to main content

 Expected log lines:

 -orchAddr accepts a comma-separated list.
 Off-chain mode requires an explicit list because there’s no on-chain registry.
-On-chain mode removes this flag; the registry supplies orchestrators automatically.
+On-chain mode removes this flag; the registry supplies Orchestrators automatically.

 Stream Publishing